ethereum-pocr/whitepaper/whitepaper.md

 ### 5.1.
 Ranking the nodes based on their `Carbon Footprint`

 As seen above each of the nodes have to have been audited to receive a reward in participating to the consensus.
 Without an auditor setting the carbon footprint, $F_a(n)$, then $F_a(n)=0$.
-This value comes from the governance smart contract.
-Together with this value, the block at which the audit was done is also recorded and it will be refered to by $B_F(n)$.
+This value comes from the governance smart contract and is set bt the auditor as part of the audit process.
+With this value, the block at which the audit was recorded is also stored and it will be referred to by $B_F(n)$.

 In order to apply a penalty on nodes that are not regularly audited (once a year), the carbon footprint actually used for the rest of the consensus is adjusted by applying a 5% increase per years without audit.

 $$ N_{year}(n) = {b - B_F(n) \over (3600 / 4) * 24 * 365}$$
-Where $b$ is the current block number, the divider represents a year worth of blocks and the division used is the euclidian integer division.
+Where $b$ is the current block number, the divider represents a year worth of blocks and the division used is the euclidian integer division, implying that less than a year gives $N_{year}(n) = 0$.
 Then,
 $$F(n) = F_a(n) . { 100 + 5.N_{year}(n) \over 100} $$